Fertility Tea Blend

 Herbs can be a wonderful addition to a healthy diet to help balance hormones and cleanse the body.
-Recently I’ve made myself about a quart of tea each day and enjoy drinking it over ice.
+Recently I’ve made myself about a quart of basic fertility tea each day and enjoy drinking it over ice.
 It’s a fabulously refreshing on our hot and humid days, and I love knowing that it’s nourishing my body as well as hydrating it.

 Using herbs for a fertility tea blend may help support your reproductive system and you can easily customize it to your needs.